estellederrien/vue-node-mysql-generated/README.md

-# My starter done only using Mysql and Express REST generators
+# My starter done only using Relational DBs and Express REST generators

 ![ScreenShot](screenshot.png)